 - Researchers are producing more data than ever before.

 - It's literally impossible to analyze all of these data by hand.

 - Automating data processing and analysis will streamline your research

 The Coding and Cookies series will teach you the basics of how to use R programming and version control using git to make your research more efficient and reproducible.

-In Fall 2020, these workshops have been adapted to support online learning.
-The new format for the workshops will be a flipped classroom approach.
-Learners will watch a video prior to a session and an online, live workshop will be used to review key concepts and work through additional problems.
+Coding & Cookies is offered in collaboration with the Department of Statistics.
+After adapting our approach to support online learning in 2020, we will continue to use a flipped classroom format in Fall 2022.
+To get the most out of these workshops, attendees are encouraged to watch a recorded video and follow along with the exercises presented before attending the live workshops, which will be hybrid sessions offered both online via Zoom and in person in Morgan Library.
+At the live sessions, we will review key concepts and work through additional examples and questions, with individual help available.
 Learning materials will continue to be made publicly available on this guide (see links to the left).
-If sessions are full, interested students are encouraged to watch the videos and get in touch with the instructors for follow-up questions.
+If sessions are full, interested students are encouraged to review these materials and get in touch with the instructors for follow-up questions.

 Sessions will be led by experienced statistics graduate students and facilitated by Mara Sedlins, PhD, Data Management Specialist at the CSU Libraries, and Julia Sharp, Associate Professor of Statistics and Director of the Graybill Statistics and Data Science Laboratory.

 Fall 2022 Workshop Schedule: